hanwen/termite/README.md

 for changed files.
 If you know this is not the case, you can skip this with SkipRefresh: true.

-# How to Running
+# How to Run
 ssh-keygen -t rsa -b 1024 -f termite_rsa
   ${TERMITE_DIR}/bin/coordinator/coordinator -secret termite_rsa &
   ${TERMITE_DIR}/bin/worker/worker -jobs 4 -coordinator localhost:1233 \
     -secret termite_rsa